 C) Just DO it: I had two dates in the can.
 They were perfect.
 We did a third date.
 The guy wouldn’t sign the release form unless the girl, my friend, would have sex with him.
 Another perfect date in the can.
 Why did I need HBO to pick me?
 PICK YOURSELF!
 I could’ve just done fifteen of those dates and I would’ve had a perfect documentary.
 Or a complete pilot that I did myself without the help of any studio.
 I no longer pitch books to publishers who might sit on them for months.
 I PICK MYSELF.
 I no longer wait for buyers to come knocking on my doors for companies.
 I make the calls and SELL my company.
 And I DUMPED any girl who I was suspicious of.

-D) Repeat: “infinite patience brings immediate results. “ This is a saying from something.
-Claudia told me.
+D) Repeat: “infinite patience brings immediate results. “ This is a saying that someone told me.
 So I don’t want to plagiarize.
 Even though I am right now.
 But, truly, deep inside, I don’t, because I wish it were my original quote.

 I cannot even begin to tell you how amazing this quote is.
 Everytime I think I need ONE thing to happen to make me happy, I repeat the above quote and follow some of the ideas below to take my mind off of the ONE thing and it’s amazing the result.
 Something else happens and it’s usually better.